PicsooEU/Prestashop/README.md

 # Prestashop module for Picsoo

-### This Prestashop module allows to transfert data to/from Picsoo from/to Prestashop.
+### This Prestashop module allows to transfert data between Picsoo and Prestashop.

 Please, read the documentation first.
 Any problems/bugs/suggestions should be reported here in Github.